postmanlabs/labs-docs/v6/postman/working_with_APIs/managing_api_workflow.md

 [![api add mock](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/API-AddMock1.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/API-AddMock1.png)

 In the above screen, select a mock server in your workspace from the list and click **Add Mock Server**.
+Only available collections will be shown in this list.

 The mock server is now added to the API and appears as illustrated below:

 [![api add mock](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/API-AddMock1-VersionTag.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/API-AddMock1-VersionTag.png)